Existence of weak solutions to borderline double-phase problems with logarithmic convection term: Introduction

 This paper is organized as follows.
 Section~\ref{sec:pre} is devoted to notation, definitions, and necessary background from the theory of double-phase problems and function spaces.
 In this section, we also sketch the main ideas, and ingredients employed in the proofs of our result and point out some technical difficulties.
-Section~\ref{sec:main} is the most substantial, it contains the statement of the main theorem and its proof.
+Section~\ref{sec:main} is the most substantial, it contains the statement of the main theorem, and some remarks are concerned with both the model and technique.
+Finally, in Section~\ref{sec:proof}, we end up proving the main result.